And, This Is How To Solve The Climate Crisis With President Clinton

 What he has done to the EPA, what he's done to California's leadership, he's neutralized, he's eliminated under that Clean Air Act our authority to regulate tailpipe emissions.

-What he continues to do in terms of trying to stop California's global leadership as it relates to our partnerships around not only the country at a sub-national level but around the globe in relationship to our cap and trade program in relationship to our other partnerships that we've established as it relates to carbon capture and direct air capture and the technology in the space cannot be understated and so we are you know we're the last we're well in a game in town right now as it relates to large-scale environmental leadership And I'll just close on this.
+What he continues to do in terms of trying to stop California's global leadership as it relates to our partnerships around not only the country at a sub-national level, but around the globe in relationship to our cap and trade program, in relationship to our other partnerships that we've established as it relates to carbon capture and direct air capture and the technology in the space, cannot be understated.

-We have six times more green collar jobs, green tech jobs, than we do fossil fuel jobs.
+We have six times more green-collar jobs, green tech jobs, than we do fossil fuel jobs.
+We're on the other side of the debate.

 And I think this is a point that should be emphasized.

+You talk about California more than I emphasize it.
 67% of our electricity grid is completely green and clean.

-And we have run,
+And we have run, as of, which is not bad.

-As of last Friday, 217 out of 243 days, 100% clean energy.
+as of last Friday 217 out of 243 days 100% clean energy

 Tell our audience here a little more about